SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/02_create_and_edit_a_graphit_file.md

 A Graphit file is structured as a hierarchical representation of nodes, where each node defines a tag or condition in the structure of the CSV, XML or JSON document.

-Nodes can have children nodes and a child node can have children nodes, whereby creating nested tags in the generated document.
+Nodes can have children nodes and each child node can have children nodes, whereby creating nested tags in the generated document.

 When creating a document, the Node Name, Type and Properties can be defined for  each node.